Radon Levels in U.S. Homes

 Background radiation levels are a combination of terrestrial (radium, thorium, radon, etc.) and cosmic radiation (photons, muons, etc.) Natural radioactivity is common in the rocks and soil that make up our planet – over 60 radionuclides (radioactive elements) can be found in nature.

-Sunshine is a radiation.
+Sunshine is radiation.
 The visible light is in the middle of its range of wavelengths.
 The long-wave radiation is infrared and it warms the skin.
 The shortest wavelength is ultraviolet radiation which causes skin cancer.

-Beyond the ultraviolet radiation is a higher-frequency radiation emitted from nuclei of unstable radioactive atoms - ionizing radiation.
+Beyond the ultraviolet radiation is higher-frequency radiation emitted from nuclei of unstable radioactive atoms – ionizing radiation.
 It has enough power to knock out electrons from atoms and convert them to electrically charged ions, which can damage the large molecules of living cells.
 Ionizing radiation damages DNA and just one mutant cell can cause cancer.
 There are several types of ionizing radiation:

 Radon decay chain offers a full menu of ionizing radiation: alpha and beta particles, and gamma rays.
 (Nuclear explosions emit one more radiation – neutrons.)
 Cosmic radiation consists of a variety of very energetic particles, including protons, muons, and neutrinos, which bombard the earth from outer space.
 Radioactivity is all around us, as well as within us.
 Radon Gas Is All Around Us

-However, two thirds of the total effective radiation dose to the average American from all natural sources comes from radon and its progeny.
-Radon in homes is more concentrated and far more dangerous than outdoors - the National Academy of Sciences estimates that the outdoor radon causes only 800 out of the total of 21,000 lung cancer deaths caused radon in the US each year.
+However, two-thirds of the total effective radiation dose to the average American from all-natural sources comes from radon and its progeny.
+Radon in homes is more concentrated and far more dangerous than outdoors – the National Academy of Sciences estimates that the outdoor radon causes only 800 out of the total of 21,000 lung cancer deaths caused by radon in the US each year.

 Although radon in homes has been declared a national health problem, there are no federal or state standards.
 The Radon Act 51 passed by the US Congress set the natural outdoor level which averages 0.4 pCi/L as the target radon level for homes which unfortunately most homes (two-thirds) exceed.